OfficeDev/office-scripts-docs/docs/develop/macros-power-automate.md

 :::image type="content" source="../images/xlsm-in-power-automate.png" alt-text="A flow with a Get file metadata action passing the metadata of a macro file to a Run script action.":::

 > [!WARNING]
-> Some .xlsm files, especially the ones with ActiveX or Form controls, may not work in the Excel online connector.
+> Some .xlsm files, especially those with ActiveX or Form controls, may not work in the Excel online connector.
 Be sure to test before deploying your solution.

 ## Other resources